 STS 1126.101 — Science & Society: Stories of Agri(Culture)

-This seminar will teach you to write clearly about issues in agriculture, paying particular attention to the mutual shaping of science and society.
-For inspiration, we will critically read compelling writers from a variety of genres, such as Liberty Hyde Bailey, Rachel Carson, Evelyn Fox Keller, and Michael Pollan.
+Course Description: This seminar will teach students to write clearly about issues in agriculture, paying particular attention to the mutual shaping of science and society.
+For inspiration, we will critically read compelling writers from a variety of genres, such as Liberty Hyde Bailey, Anna Comstock, Evelyn Fox Keller, and Michael Pollan.
 We will draw extensively on Cornell-based resources and stories through visits with university archivists, historians, laboratories, and scientists.
-Writing assignments may include: magazinestyle science articles about researchers at Cornell, as well as oral histories with agriculturalists in the Ithaca or Cornell communities.
-This course will culminate in the submission of a collaborative proposal for a Mann Library exhibit on stories of agriculture and society at Cornell.
+Writing assignments may include: magazine-style science articles about researchers at Cornell, as well as oral histories with agriculturalists in the Ithaca or Cornell communities.
+This course will culminate in a collaborative, edited collection of our own stories of agriculture and society—at home and at Cornell.